The following is a narrative of William F. Baker, an American ‘Kampina soldier’.

 I jumped from the plane.
 The chute opened, caught me and I had a few seconds to tug

-Remembering the advice given at the briefings, I lay low in the bushes for 30 hours
+ground.
+Remembering the advice given at the briefings I lay low in the bushes for

-even though it had been raining all the time and I had nothing to eat or drink.
-Monday
+30 hours, even though it had been raining all the time and I had nothing to eat or

-night I began to walk over the area getting the lay of the land.
-I remember the map
+drink.
+Monday night I began to walk over the area getting the lay of the land.
+I

-from briefings and I used the North star as a guide.
-I found German sentries along
+remember the map from briefings and I used the North star as a guide.
+I found German

-the rail road on the east and couldn’t find a bridge across the canal that wasn’t
+sentries along the rail road on the east and couldn’t find a bridge across the canal

-Convinced that I could not get that way I went back north crossing the highway to
+Convinced that I couldn’t get that way I went back north crossing the highway to

 of the night and knew I would have to do something come the dawn.